 - Sailor Moon:

-- The Senshi are reincarnated princess from kingdoms in the distant past.
+- The Senshi are reincarnated princesses from kingdoms in the distant past.
 They wear long gloves as part of their Frills of Justice.

 - Jean Grey comes from an upper middle class family.
 When she arrives at Xavier's mansion in the first issue of X-Men she's dressed as stylishly as a debutante, in a blue traveling outfit that includes a pair of white gloves.◊ Her later Fairytale Wedding Dress includes opera length gloves.

-- At the opera in Don Bluth's Anastasia, Anya wears white opera gloves like the other ladies attending.
+- Anastasia: At the opera, Anya wears full-length gloves like the other ladies attending.
 Grand Duchess Marie's gloves are daubed with peppermint oil, which triggers a childhood memory of Anya's about spilling some peppermint oil on the palace carpet.
 This absurd fact proves to the Grand Duchess that Anya is no imposter, but rather the true Princess Anastasia.

 - Scarlet Overkill want to become royalty by stealing the crown of England, because she always wanted to be a real princess since she was a little girl.
 As such her main outfit has a pair of black opera gloves, and her coronation dress has red opera gloves.